WorkCafe/app/readme.md

 ### Testing

-We are using QUnit to write tests.
+Tests are written using QUnit.

 Some simple conventions: